-One of my early blog posts was a recipe for a chicken chickpea chopped salad, and my friend Slim asked “what the heck is a chickpea”?
-My parents are from Trinidad, and many West Indian and Indian recipes include chickpeas.
+Chicken Chickpea Chopped Salad was one of my very early blog posts.
+The first comment was from my friend Slim, asking “what the heck is a chickpea”?
+My parents are from Trinidad, and many West Indian recipes include chickpeas.
 So, since I’ve been eating chickpeas most of my life, it never occurred to me that people may not know what they are.
-Chickpeas are one of my favorite types of beans, and I could probably eat my weight in them.

 One of my favorite additions to the dish is balsamic vinegar.
 My friend Dianne introduced me to Lucero Balsamic Vinegar.
 I have only found it in a few select stores, so I order it online.
-It is more expensive than “regular” balsamic vinegar, but there is no comparison in terms of taste and flavor.
+It is more expensive than regular balsamic vinegar in the grocery store, but there is no comparison in terms of taste and flavor.
 It is thick and rich, and a little goes a very long way.

 This Chicken Chickpea Salad will remain one of my favorite meals, and a regular on my lunch rotation.